boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __EventSubject__  __: Passing events between components\.__

-Back in our parent class\, let’s subscribe to that event when we create the child so that we are notified about changes to each comment\.
+Back in our parent class\, let's subscribe to that event when we create the child so that we are notified about changes to each comment\.

 Since we never threw an error\, we did not bother with a method to handle the error\.
 Now each time the user types in any of the input boxes for comments\, the value will be logged by the parent\.